bhatti/PlexMockServices/README.md

 ```

 ## Dynamic Velocity output files
-Here is an example of response that is saved in YAML/Velocity format, you can
+Here is an example of response that is saved in velocity template format, you can
 refer http://velocity.apache.org/engine/1.7/user-guide.html for the syntax
 of velocity tags.